William Byron avoids late wrecks to win 2nd straight Daytona 500 for Hendrick Motorsports

 Byron won for the 14th time in his Cup career, and already set his sights on the championship race in Phoenix after finishing third in the standings in each of the last two years.

-It wouldn’t be Daytona without the ferocious late wrecks down the stretch that inevitably send the race into overtime.
+It wouldn’t be Daytona without all the flips, slams and skids down the stretch that inevitably send the race into overtime.

 With four laps left, Ryan Preece turned upside-down and essentially did a wheelie in his No. 60 Ford.
 His car flipped onto its roof and turned back onto its tires before hitting the outside wall.
 Preece dropped his safety net to signal to crews he was OK.